-Hartnett, a Republican, was the representative for South Carolina's 1st congressional district from 1981 to 1986.
+Hartnett was the representative for South Carolina’s 1st congressional district and was a Republican.
+He served from 1981 to 1986.

 Hartnett is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1986 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Hartnett sponsored and cosponsored.
 See full analysis methodology.

 Hartnett sponsored bills primarily in these issue areas:

 Private Legislation (26%) Foreign Trade and International Finance (15%) Immigration (15%) Armed Forces and National Security (11%) Economics and Public Finance (11%) Taxation (7%) Government Operations and Politics (7%) Social Welfare (7%)